Classical Swine Fever

 - atypical form

-The chronic form is manifested by loss of appetite, emaciation, frequent alternation of diarrhoea and constipation.
-The mortality rate is much lower than in the acute form.
+The chronic form is characterised by loss of appetite, emaciation and frequent alternation between diarrhoea and constipation.
+The mortality rate is significantly lower than in the acute form.

-CSF is a notifiable animal disease.
-The control of CSF is based on
+Classical swine fever (CSF) is a notifiable animal disease.
+Control measures for CSF are based on

-a) the prevention of the introduction and spread of the pathogen and on
+a) preventing the introduction and spread of the pathogen, and

-b) the culling of infected and suspected infected animals.
-With the exception of Romania, prophylactic vaccinations are prohibited in all EU member states.
+b) the culling of infected and suspected animals.
+Prophylactic vaccination is prohibited in all EU Member States, with the exception of Romania.

 Diagnostics

-- Whole blood or blood serum or EDTA blood
+- Whole blood, blood serum or EDTA-anticoagulated blood

-- Organs (especially spleen, liver, kidney, lymph nodes, tonsils)
+- Organs (particularly the spleen, liver, kidneys, lymph nodes and tonsils)

 - ELISA (serum)

-In all cases, samples should ideally be sent to the laboratory with the addition of refrigerants and in compliance with the relevant transport regulations (UN3373) by an authorised logistics company
+In all cases, samples should ideally be dispatched to the laboratory by an authorised logistics company, with the addition of coolants and in compliance with the relevant transport regulations (UN3373)

 Contact